Twig6943/docs/DisableNetworkAccess.md

 `flatpak-spawn --no-network` (add environment variables with `--env=` if you have any)

 You probably want to add these 3 environment variables

+(You also need `UMU_RUNTIME_UPDATE=0` if you're using wine + have no internet connection on your host machine.)

 ```sh
 --env=PROTONPATH=/path/to/proton --env=WINEPREFIX=/path/to/prefix --env=PROTON_ENABLE_WAYLAND=1